Veterans and Assisted Living: A Comprehensive Guide

 Survivors Pension

-Similarly, the Survivors Pension provides a tax-free pension benefit to low-income surviving spouses or dependents.
+The Survivors Pension provides tax-free income to low-income surviving spouses or dependents.

 VA Disability Compensation